Ghost Worlds

 carbon pencil and graphite pencil on cartridge paper

-Heirloom doll, handed down through the family of the artist's wife.
+Heirloom doll, handed down through the family of my wife.
 Probably originally a pin cushion (c.Nineteenth Century).

 Don Giovanni in Hell - Sir Thomas Allen (b.10.09.1944)